-Latest attack pushes US Capitol Police further toward crisis
+Latest Attack Pushes US Capitol Police Further Toward Crisis

 The task force called for a renewed push to fill the 233 open positions on the force and for Congress to fund 350 new jobs and new fencing systems and other infrastructure.
 The task force also wants Congress to give the Capitol Police chief new authority to seek National Guard support in a crisis.
 Sund has alleged that leaders on the three-member Capitol Police Board delayed his calls for Guard help on Jan.
 6, which former members of the board have denied.

-Papathanasiou, the union chairman, said he supported Honoré's recommendations and had met with him and his team Thursday, the day before Evans' death.
+Papathanasiou, the union chair, said he supported Honoré's recommendations and had met with him and his team Thursday, the day before Evans' death.

 “As I explained to him, these improvements are critical, but our first priority has to be retaining our existing officers,” Papathanasiou said.
 “There are immediate steps Congress can take to address this.”